-The mission of the 35th Fighter Wing (35 FW) is to Protect US interests in the Pacific and defend Japan; deter adversaries through our presence, readiness, and ability to project combat air power.
-All members of the 35 FW will know our mission statement and be able to articulate what they and their organization does to accomplish the mission.
+The mission of the 35th Fighter Wing (35 FW) is to protect American national security interests, defend Japan and American allies / partners, deter global aggression...and if called upon-fight and win!
+All members of the 35 FW will know our mission statement and be able to articulate what they and their organization do to accomplish the mission.